 Myofunctional therapy uses exercise to encourage airway reshaping and jaw development.
 Like oral appliance therapy, it is a cure for the problem.
 With myofunctional therapy, your child will experience better breathing all day long, not just during sleep.
 And it can head off future issues such as not having enough room for all their teeth and TMJ disorder.

-Takeaway: Myofunctoinal therapy is a non-invasive exercise-based treatment that can cure sleep-disordered breathing and head off future issues.
+Takeaway: Myofunctoinal therapy is a non-invasive exercise-based management that can cure sleep-disordered breathing and head off future issues.

 Orthodontics and/or orthopedics